 - Learn about mixing and kneading techniques

-- Looking at the role of salt and how this affects the rise
+- Look at the role of salt and how this affects the rise

-- Understanding how water and various hydration levels affect your bread
+- Understand how water and various hydration levels affect your bread

 - We will look at the role flour has on the finished bread in detail

 - Make sure that you really understand the point at which the bread is proved